shhschilling/MasterTwo/Readme.md

 Run the program `./MasterTwoUninstall` in the installation directory of `MasterTwo`.

-# Installation under  MACOS and Windows
+# Installation under macOS and Windows

 To install the package

 * Quit `Mathematica` .
 Eventually uninstall older version of `MasterTwo`.
 * Start Mathematica
-* Type $Path: Lists the path(s)  of the Autoload directories of your Mathematica distribution
+* Type $Path: Lists the path(s)  of the autoload directories of your Mathematica distribution
 * Copy the files
   * `Fermions.m`
   *  `Integrals.m `
   *  `MasterTwo.m `
-in one of the Autoload directories.
+in one of the autoload directories.
 *  Close Mathematica.
-*  In your next Mathematica session you can start the package by typing in
+*  In your next Mathematica session  start the package by typing in `<<MasterTwo`  `
-<<MasterTwo`